HicResearch/treehoose-egress-app-backend/README.md

 - For the backend: AWS Step Functions, Amazon EFS,
   AWS Lambda, Amazon DynamoDB, Amazon SES, Amazon S3, AWS KMS, Amazon SNS, Amazon Cognito, AWS AppSync

+## Remove email restrictions

+By default, a new AWS account will be placed in the [Amazon SES](https://aws.amazon.com/ses/) sandbox which enforces a set of [restrictions](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).

+To enable the egress app to send email notifications to signed-up users (information governance leads, IT admins and researchers), an admin must manually add each user's email as a verified entity in SES.
+Following that, the user must confirm the subscription using a link received in an email.

+To skip the need to manually add and verify each email address in Amazon SES, you should request production access to SES by following these [instructions](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).

 ## Deployment

 **Time to deploy**: Approximately 20 minutes